Marcus Aurelius On Happiness & Having A Happy Life

 What is happiness for the Stoics?

-Stoicism holds that a happy life is seeded from a state of moral excellence.
+Stoicism teaches that a happy life begins with moral excellence.

 The founder of Stoicism, Zeno of Citium, defined happiness as a smooth flow of life.
 His successors, Cleanthes and Chrysippus, took forward this definition.

-Marcus Aurelius said, “The happiness of your life depends upon the quality of your thoughts.”
+Marcus Aurelius put it simply: “The happiness of your life depends upon the quality of your thoughts.”

 Marcus Aurelius - The happiness of your life depends upon the quality of your thoughts.

-• Do you feel happy when someone praises you, or sad when someone criticizes you?
+• Do you feel happy when someone praises you, or unhappy when you get criticized?

 • Does your new gadget make you happy, or feel bad when your friend says you made a bad purchase?

-We should rather try to live a simple and virtuous life, and seek inner peace by focusing on what we can control, like our thoughts and actions.
+Instead, aim for a simple and virtuous life.
+Seek inner peace by focusing on what you can control—your thoughts and actions.

 Eudaimonia does not exactly translate as happiness, but rather as a long-lasting positive emotion.
 It is how a person feels about their entire life up to that point.